Some of the links on this site are affiliate links. Read our full disclaimer here.

 The Mudanjiang City mega farm in China is owned by the country’s Zhongding Dairy Farming business.

 The 22.5 million acres of dairy farmland is approximately the size of the country of Portugal, and houses more than 100,000 cows that produce 800 million liters of milk on an annual basis.

-Owners of The Australian Agriculture Company, whose holdings are 15.5 Million acres established way back in 1825.
+Owners of The Australian Agriculture Company own 15.5 Million acres.
+The company is actually Australia's longest standing agricultural company, which was established way back in 1825.

 7. MacLachlan Family